pthom/fiatlight/src/python/fiatlight/fiat_kits/fiat_implot/fiat_implot.md

-fiat_array: widget for 1D and 2D numpy arrays
+fiat_implot: widget for 1D and 2D numpy arrays
 =============================================

 Fiatlight provides `SimplePlotGui`, a viewer for numpy arrays that allows to plot 1D and 2D arrays with [ImPlot](https://github.com/epezent/implot)